Bathua: A Humble Green Packed with Powerful Liver-Detox Benefits

 Bathua leaves have high fiber content that acts as a natural cleanser, which aids in removing toxins from the body, thus, easing the liver’s workload in processing waste.

-Liver diseases are mostly caused by infections, heavy alcohol use, anemia etc. and medicines used for treatment can sometimes cause serious side effects.
 This is why natural remedies from medicinal plants like Bathua are being studied as safer options and studies have found its potential benefits to protect the liver.

 Bathua extracts guard the liver from damage caused by alcohol.
 Apart from lowering high enzyme levels, Bathua also helps bring down cholesterol.